Contrasting George Risk Industries (RSKIA) & Its Rivals

-George Risk Industries (OTCMKTS:RSKIA – Get Free Report) is one of 39 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare George Risk Industries to related businesses based on the strength of its valuation, earnings, risk, analyst recommendations, dividends, profitability and institutional ownership.
+George Risk Industries (OTCMKTS:RSKIA – Get Free Report) is one of 39 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare George Risk Industries to related companies based on the strength of its institutional ownership, profitability, risk, valuation, analyst recommendations, earnings and dividends.

+George Risk Industries pays an annual dividend of $0.60 per share and has a dividend yield of 4.9%.
+George Risk Industries pays out 48.8% of its earnings in the form of a dividend.
+As a group, “Communications equipment, not elsewhere classified” companies pay a dividend yield of 0.9% and pay out 31.1% of their earnings in the form of a dividend.

-This table compares George Risk Industries and its competitors top-line revenue, earnings per share and valuation.
+This table compares George Risk Industries and its peers revenue, earnings per share and valuation.

 |Gross Revenue